Funding Opportunities

 CGH Travel Stipends are not available for:

-8. Experiences for which you do not complete the GHE registration AT LEAST six weeks prior to your departure for the global health experience location.
+- Experiences for which you do not complete the GHE registration AT LEAST six weeks prior to the start date of your global health experience.
 There are no exceptions.

 * Per Penn's policy, the use of frequent flier miles or other non-monetary sources cannot be reimbursed or used.
 If any non-monetary source (in any amount) is used to purchase a ticket then you will forfeit the airfare portion of your award.